parsaeisa/Notes/Software engineering/observability/readme.md

 * Tracing

 For a long time I thaught that Monitoring and Profiling are same things.
 But they are different.
 Monitoring is about the application performance and profiling is about the resources that an application consumes.

+## Questions

+Is Health check something different from monitoring ?
+Isn't one of them a subset of the other ?